 ITAD May Involve Everyone

-While your ITAD strategy incorporates outside professionals to help execute the plan, the overall process will involve many of the organization’s internal sectors.
+While your ITAD strategy incorporates outside professionals to help execute the plan or project, the overall process will involve many of the organization’s internal sectors.
 These may include:

 - Executive Management: Budget decisions